oceanhackweek/ohw18_profiles/README.md

 # ohw18_profiles
 Extract and compare depth profile data from multiple sources in the OOI Endurance Array.
 Profilers, gliders, models.
 From OOI, IOOS/NANOOS, etc.
+- To assess glider and model characterizations of depth variability
+- To make progress towards integration of these profiler data data streams into the NANOOS Visualization System, to serve the regional  community (for example, see this profiler data platform from Puget Sound, on NVS: http://nvs.nanoos.org/Explorer?action=oiw:fixed_platform:ORCA_Hansville:observations:H1_Chlorophyll)

 ## Participants
 - Joseph Gum, @asx-